-ATF mock raid provides unique experience for FAFI students
+ATF mock raid provides unique experience for FAFE students

 Creative criminals are everywhere these days.
 That's bad, but, believe it or not, there's a silver lining.

 It's bad because advanced technology and creativity have made crimes like hiding assets and making money illegally an art form, across the U.S. and around the globe.
 It's also good because when you have a highly respected and renowned Forensic Accounting and Fraud Examination (FAFE) program like the one at WVU's College of Business and Economics (B&E), you can fulfill a very real need in the public and private sector workforces.

 FAFE students have a unique opportunity from which to learn each year, an opportunity worthy of placing on a resume.
 Thanks to a partnership between B&E and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), students can participate in a mock search and seizure warrant that is held in the WVU Crime Scene Complex — a scene that would likely be part of an episode of one of the "CSI" or "Law & Order" TV programs.